 - Be aware that advanced expense reimbursement may be subject to court review and approval.

 The conservator should provide proof of funds with the report, such as all relevant bank statements or financial (brokerage, investment, etc.) statements for the financial accounts.
 These statements must be uploaded to MMC.
 Co-conservators should agree on one conservator to be responsible to enter information into MMC.

 Enter the information into MMC on a regular basis (such as once a month) and only include transactions that appear on the financial statements.
 Submit the report in MMC only once each year.
 The information is saved until you are ready to submit.
 Carefully preview the report and have any co-conservators approve the report before submitting.
 Information cannot be changed after it is submitted.

 What NOT to do

-- Do not mix your assets with the protected person’s assets, even temporarily.
+- Do not mix your assets with those of the person subject to conservatorship, even temporarily.

 - Do not include assets within your accounting that are outside your control as conservator (Examples: Assets controlled by a trustee, assets excluded from the conservator’s control in the appointment order i.e. a Limited Conservatorship).

 - Do not sell, give away, or dispose of personal property without giving notice to interested persons as required by Minn.
 Sat. § 524.5-313(c) (3).